 During the past couple of seasons, the league has continued its growth, while also maintaining a focus on sustainability.
 The Minot Minotauros and Brookings Blizzard were added to the league's upper Midwest footprint.
 The Johnstown Tomahawks (PA) revitalized a historic hockey community and began the NAHL movement eastward.

 More recently, the NAHL has continued to grow its presence in the State of Hockey of Minnesota as two new teams, the Minnesota Magicians and the Minnesota Wilderness.
 Additional expansion and growth in the East emerged with the addition of the Wilkes-Barre/Scranton Knights, the New Jersey Titans, the Northeast Generals and the Aston Rebels.

-The league continues to set the trend in fulfilling its mission to develop players for collegiate and professional hockey success, presenting NAHL Showcase in Blaine, Minn.
-(September), the Top Prospects Tournament in Plymouth, Mich.
-(February) and the Robertson Cup Championship (May).
+The league continues to set the trend in fulfilling its mission to develop players for collegiate and professional hockey success, presenting NAHL Showcase (September), the Top Prospects Tournament (February) and the Robertson Cup Championship (May).